{user_name}

 Project Radar Demonstrator Components Electronics Hardware Material

-Hidden in the base of the functional model is the powerful control electronics that processes the sensor signals and also controls the LED tubes.
-The centerpiece is an ESP32 dual-core 32-bit microcontroller that is programmed in C++ and produces impressive LED effects at up to 120 FPS.
-The radar sensors are connected via a CISCO switch over Ethernet.
+Hidden in the base of the functional model is the powerful control electronics that processes sensor signals and controls the LED tubes.
+At its heart is an ESP32 dual-core 32-bit microcontroller that is programmed in C++ and produces impressive LED effects at up to 120 FPS.
+The radar sensors are connected via Ethernet through a CISCO switch.

 Project Radar Demonstrator Base Electronics Power Supplies Ethernet Switch